Do you have a strong interest in architecture, mathematics, drawing and design?

 - specifying the appropriate technology and tools to be used in the project and advising where this requires deviation from the initial design plans

-- liaising with the architect, surveyors and other construction professionals
+- liaising with the architect, surveyors and other construction professionals, sometimes managing the design project team

 Most work is carried out in the office, although site visits are common.
 Architectural technologists usually work as part of a team of professionals.
-Hours are typically 9.00 am to 5.00 pm.
-Extra hours during the evenings and weekends may be required where project deadlines dictate.
+Hours are typically 9.00 am to 5.00 pm, though extra hours during the evenings and weekends may be required to meet project deadlines.

 For information on salaries see our construction salary guide.